vproxy-tools/panama-native-interface/README.md

 You may refer to [make-sample.sh](https://github.com/vproxy-tools/panama-native-interface/blob/master/sample/src/main/c/make-sample.sh) for more info.

+> Note: the pni.c is not always required.
+You can forget about it as long as you do not use `PNIRef` and `PNIFunc`.

 ### 14. Load the shared library in Java

 The shared library should be loaded in Java before any native capability is used: